sundowndev/VulcanoPHP/README.md

 * Manage content such as users, articles and categories
 * Local file management or with an external API
 * Easy to customize, add pages, plugins, templates and more
-* Make templating using Twig
+* Make templating easily using Twig
 * Lightweight and secure

 ## Why DaimyoCMS ?